Mercy In Action - Midwifery Internships

 Price of internship includes:

-• Total immersion learning in a birthing home approved by the North American Registry of Midwives (NARM) as an Approved Out Of Country clinical learning site.
+• Total immersion learning in our birthing home/clinic.
 Student Learners will get clinical experience while supervised by Approved Midwifery Preceptors (American CPMs and Filipina Licensed Midwives) for Prenatal exams, Labor monitoring, Postpartum home visits, and Newborn exams.
 Whether you are a student or an experienced midwife or doctor hoping to reproduce the model, this experience is invaluable.

 • Our Evidence-Based Midwifery Model of Care and Mother/Baby Friendly facility will demonstrate how to follow the Global 10 Steps to Optimal Maternity Care as an International MotherBaby Childbirth Initiative (IMBCI) site.